RobertCovasa/Locus/README.md

 ## ✨ Features

 * **Intent-First Design:** An input field prompts you to explicitly define "WHAT IS YOUR FOCUS?" before the timer begins.
+* **Auto-Flow Mode:** A toggleable checkbox to enable continuous sessions.
+When active, the timer automatically switches and starts the next phase (Focus → Break → Focus) without manual intervention.
 * **Context-Aware Environment:**
     * **Focus Mode:** Deep charcoal background (`#1a1a1a`) for high-contrast concentration.
     * **Break Mode:** Soothing light cyan (`#e0f2f1`) signals a physiological break for your eyes and mind.